rhine3/audiomoth-guide/guide.md

 Press green button in the programming app.
 This saves the recording program to the AudioMoth, and sets the AudioMoth's internal clock to your computer's time in UTC.

 The AudioMoth now has a CUSTOM recording schedule.
-When ready to deploy, switch AudioMoth switch to CUSTOM.
+When ready to deploy, move AudioMoth switch to CUSTOM.

 Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost. **The AudioMoth must be reprogrammed if the batteries fall out.**